 - Colon cancer: Could proinflammatory diets raise risk?

-Because the Nurses’ Health Study asks participants about their lifestyle choices, it has yielded much information about the harms and benefits of various factors, including specific types of food in the diet.
+Because the Nurses’ Health Study asked participants about their lifestyle choices, it yielded a lot of information about the harms and benefits of various factors, including specific types of food in the diet.

 Framingham Heart Study